krishna078/node-todo-app/README.md

 `node app.js`

-or and Run by docker compose
+and Run by docker compose

 test